CenterForOpenScience/OSFDocs/docs/add-ons/add-ons_index.rst

 The date of upload for each version is shown, and a download button is shown on the right side of the pane.

 Selecting a file from the file tree shows a "Download" button in the toolbar.
 No "Download Multiple" button is ever available, even if multiple Dropbox files are selected.
-Download counts are not available for Box.
+Download counts are not available for Dropbox.

 If the user has editing privileges, clicking on a Dropbox file in the file tree shows a "Delete" button in the toolbar.
 Clicking this button opens a modal::